Demographics of Berlin: Languages

 The most commonly spoken foreign languages in Berlin are English, Turkish, Russian, Arabic, Polish, Kurdish, Vietnamese, Serbian, Croatian, Greek, and other Asian languages.

-Turkish, Arabic, Kurdish, Serbian and Croatian are heard more often in the western part, due to the large Middle Eastern and former-Yugoslavian communities; Vietnamese, Russian and Polish have more native speakers in eastern Berlin.
-English, Vietnamese, Russian, and Polish have more native speakers in eastern Berlin.
+Turkish, Arabic, Kurdish, Serbian and Croatian are heard more often in the western part, due to the large Middle Eastern and former-Yugoslavian communities; English, Vietnamese, Russian, and Polish have more native speakers in eastern Berlin.

 Religions

 More than 60% of Berlin residents have no registered religious affiliation.
 The largest denomination in 2010 was the Protestant regional church body – the Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia (EKBO) – a United church.
 EKBO is a member of the Evangelical Church in Germany (EKD) and Union Evangelischer Kirchen (UEK), and accounts for 18.7% of the local population.
 The Roman Catholic Church has 9.1% of residents registered as its members.
 About 2.7% of the population identify with other Christian denominations (mostly Eastern Orthodox, but also various Protestants).

 An estimated 300,000–420,000 Muslims reside in Berlin, making up about 8–11 percent of the population.
 0.9% of Berliners belong to religions other than Christianity or Islam.
 Of the estimated population of 30,000–45,000 Jewish residents, approximately 12,000 are registered members of religious organizations.